analogdevicesinc/doctools/README.md

 All tools, directives and roles are documented in this repository documentation.

+Guarantee to work with Python newer than 3.8 and distros released on or after 20H1 (e.g. Ubuntu 20.04 LTS).

 ## Release install

 Ensure pip is newer than 23.0 [1]: